klepas/ozlockcon.com/2017/sponsors.md

 - [Unrestcon](http://unre.st)
 - [WAHCKon](https://wahckon.org.au/)

-We ask that you consider the sponsorship packages below in order to help us deliver the best OzLockCon experience for this community:
+We ask that you consider the sponsorship packages below in order to help us deliver the best OzSecCon experience for this community:

 ### Tier 1 --– $10K for a single special sponsor